 H⁺ (aq) + OH⁻ (aq) → H2O (l)

-The solution formed by the neutralisation reaction is neutral, as water has a pH of 7.
+The solution formed by the neutralisation reaction is typically neutral if equal amounts of acid and base react, as pure water has a pH of 7.
 This means that the concentration of H⁺ ions and OH⁻ ions in the solution is equal

 The salt produced in the reaction depends on the acid and the base used.
 For example, hydrochloric acid reacts with sodium hydroxide to produce sodium chloride and water, while sulfuric acid reacts with calcium hydroxide to produce calcium sulfate and water.